We make sure you get the most out of your day in the mountains! We offer day-tours, half day-tours, introduction courses and technique courses.

 Audun holds a passion for mountain-adventures, and especially secret gems off the beaten path.
 Through Svaneti Backcountry and Urørt, he has been organising guided ski-tours to Svaneti since 2013, and he has first-hand knowledge of the skiing, culture, and local partners of the area.

-As a mtb guide he is at the top of his game in this own backyard, in the neigbouring mountains to Rondane national park, and in the areas surrounding Røros.
+As a mtb guide he is at the top of his game in this own backyard, in the neigbouring mountains to Rondane national park, or at exotic destinations like Georgia.
 Wherever the tour goes he is ready to show you the best trails adjusted to your level and needs.

 Even though most of our tours are hosted in some of the driest areas of Norway, we will still be in the mountains and above the tree line for a longer period of time on most of our tours.
 We encourage all our guests to be prepared for all kinds of weather, and all seasons, even during mid-summer.
 At all times follow the instructions of your guide, and use the issued packing lists as reference to get the most out of your tour!